SamaWorld: Location

 The abandoned SamaWorld site is located on a mountain slope between the Genting Highlands Resort and the Ion Delemen high-rise complex.
-It lies beneath the road leading to Amber Court and Ion Delemen, now called Jalan Ion Delemen.
+It lies beneath the road leading to Amber Court and Ion Delemen.
+The road is now called Jalan Ion Delemen.

 History

-With Asia’s economic boom in the 1980s income levels increased and demand for leisure activity was raising.
+With Asia's economic boom in the 1980s income levels increased and demand for leisure activity was raising.
 This led to the construction of many amusement parks in Asia.
 Two Malaysian entrepreneurs, Lim Tuck Fatt and Lim Tuck Sing proposed the SamaWorld theme park for the Genting Highlands.
 The second son of the Sultan of Selangor Tengku Sulaiman Shah was chairman of SamaWorld (Malaysia) Sdn Bhd and Lim Tuck Fatt was managing director.
 SamaWorld (Malaysia) was a subsidiary of SamaWorld Asia Sdn Bhd.
 70% of the Sama World Asia consortium was held by the Lim Brothers together with Tengku Sulaiman Shah and the remaining 30% were held by the Malaysian Government (Selangor State Development Corporation).
 Later Kuala Lumpur International Sdn Bhd, a subsidiary of the Police Cooperative, invested in SamaWorld.
+There would've been a special tax relief for the first years of operation.
 The office of SamaWorld (Malaysia) was in the Wisma Sama building in Petaling Jaya.

-The Sama Holdings Group with foreign investors, consultants and contractors from the US, Australia, Taiwan, Japan, West Germany, France, and Canada planned to undertake the project.
+The Sama Holdings Group with foreign investors, consultants and contractors from the US, Australia, Taiwan, Japan, West Germany, France (Buoygues), and Canada planned to undertake the project.
 The Sama Group was a conglomerate of diverse companies in trading (Sama Corporation, later renamed SamaWorld Management), manufacturing (Sama Plastic Industries), properties (Sama Land Development), and more.
-Sama was owned by Sakullah Holdings, a company founded by Lim Tuck Fatt and S. Kulasegaran.
+Sama was owned by Samanda (WTK Holdings) and later Sakullah Holdings, a company founded by Lim Tuck Fatt and S. Kulasegaran.